 Our publicity guide has all kinds of ideas about the different ways you can tell your story

 Face to face

-- Set up a website or make sure information about your project is on other relevant organisations’ websites.
+- Set up a website and get information about your project on other organisations’ websites too.

 - Create a profile on social media such as Facebook and Twitter so you can share information about your project.